motherduckdb/sql-tutorial/3_sql-and-python.md

 ```

 ### When to use pd.read_csv?
 How would you decide whether to use Pandas or DuckDB to read a CSV file?
-There are pros to each!
+DuckDB has recently invested heavily in its CSV reader and is now able to handle even messier files than Pandas!
+So our recommendation would be to use DuckDB's CSV reader first (for robustness to odd CSVs, speed, and memory efficiency) and fall back to Pandas.

 ## D. Reading and Writing Polars and Apache Arrow